“The amount that I’ve learned since I joined Code Fellows and post Code

 When I meet programmers about to embark on a career in the exciting and rewarding field of software engineering, they often ask for advice.
 The most common question I am asked is what programming language they should learn (I happen to like C#), but I’d like to share different advice today.

 Avalara has hired several Code Fellows alumni over the past several years, with each one bringing grit, passion, and top-shelf training in software development.
-We sat down with Lee Broxson, UX engineer here at Avalara and our first hire from Code Fellows’ program, to talk about his career after studying at a coding academy, and how programs like Code Fellows—his “alma mater”—are helping to shrink the IT skills gap.
+We sat down with Lee Broxson, Senior UX engineer here at Avalara and our first hire from Code Fellows’ program, to talk about his career after studying at a coding academy, and how programs like Code Fellows—his “alma mater”—are helping to shrink the IT skills gap.

 This year, 128 people received scholarships to pursue life-changing opportunities in tech, in part because of the generosity of the alumni and companies who supported our Diversity Scholarship Fund.
 Let’s make it happen for even more individuals in 2019.